-As pointed out by Coggshall and Sexton (2008), although teacher licensure serves a clear policy purpose, many of the barriers to cross-state mobility associated with licensure rules are artificial and do not serve any policy purpose (e.g., high fees, slow administrative processes, duplicative testing and coursework).
-Lowering those artificial barriers (e.g., by providing better information about reciprocity)

-could save both states and teachers time and money.
-Some features of teacher pension systems also may create artificial barriers to mobility.
-For instance, it is unclear whether pension structures that award significantly higher retirement benefits once teachers reach 30 years of service serves a clear policy purpose.
-Furthermore, pension systems are intended to provide retirement security to employees, but DB pension structures often fail to provide significant benefits to much of the teacher workforce, more than 70 percent of whom leave within 20 years (McGee & Winters, 2015).
+As pointed out by Coggshall and Sexton (2008), while teacher licensure serves a clear policy purpose, many of the barriers to cross-state mobility associated with licensure rules are artificial and do not serve any policy purpose (e.g., high fees, slow administrative processes, and duplicative testing and coursework).
+Lowering those artificial barriers could save both states and teachers time and money.
+For instance, providing better information about licensure reciprocity between Oregon and Washington could lower a barrier to mobility at virtually no cost.
+Some features of teacher pension systems may also create "artificial" barriers to mobility.
+For instance, it is not clear that pension structures that award significantly higher retirement benefits once teachers reach 30 years of service serve a clear policy purpose.
+Pension systems are intended to provide retirement security to employees, but DB pension structures often fail to benefit the majority of the teacher workforce, over 70% of whom leave within 20 years (Mcgee & Winters, 2015).